ycdxsb/PocOrExp_in_Github/2024/README.md

 - [https://github.com/varwara/CVE-2024-38041](https://github.com/varwara/CVE-2024-38041) :  ![starts](https://img.shields.io/github/stars/varwara/CVE-2024-38041.svg) ![forks](https://img.shields.io/github/forks/varwara/CVE-2024-38041.svg)

 ## CVE-2024-38036
- There is a reflected XSS vulnerability in Esri Portal for ArcGIS versions 10.9.1, 10.8.1 and 10.7.1 which may allow a remote, unauthenticated attacker to create a crafted link which when clicked could potentially execute arbitrary JavaScript code in the victim’s browser.
+ There is a reflected XSS vulnerability in Esri Portal for ArcGIS versions 10.9.1 and below which may allow a remote, unauthenticated attacker to create a crafted link which when clicked could potentially execute arbitrary JavaScript code in the victim’s browser.